cnsoft/cocos2d-kamcord-ios/README.md

 ### Option 2: Kamcord only uploads the video and returns a shareable video URL and you handle the Facebook/Twitter/YouTube authentication and sharing

 The API for case 2 is much simpler because you are responsible for all the sharing.
-Kamcord will only upload the video to Kamcord (and Youtube if requested), after which we will call back via the `KCShareDelegate` protocol to let you know the online URL of the video and thumbnail.
+Kamcord will only upload the video to Kamcord (and YouTube if requested), after which we will call back via the `KCShareDelegate` protocol to let you know the online URL of the video and thumbnail.

 To ask Kamcord to upload the videos, call: